Two girls standing in front of snow covered mountains

 And the road trip I mentioned.

 Since my daughter was entering her last year of high school, she knew it was just a matter of time before she would be adulting too.
-We decided to make a list out all the places we wanted to go in the next five years.
+We decided to make a list of all the places we wanted to go in the next five years.
 Let me tell you, it was a overambitious list but it was just what we needed to get the ball rolling on our goals.

 I changed careers to a remote job – before they were cool – and since I worked in quarterly assignments, was able to travel between those assignments.
 Then, once my daughter moved away to college, I started traveling solo.
 I’d already been traveling alone for work so why not for fun too?

-Did we do everything that was on our five year plan?
-Not even close.
-But that original road trip gave us a starting place.
+Sadly, even though we ultimately didn’t get to everything on our list, it was still a win.
+Our first road trip gave us a starting place.
 We proactively put our idea on paper and worked towards a goal.
-And we did manage to complete several more cross-country road trips together.
+We managed to complete several more cross-country road trips together and still regularly travel together.

-Even though we ultimately didn’t do everything on our list, it was still a win.
 Besides the travel plan, there were some personal goals on the list as well.
 I’ve always been a guidebook reader, travel note taker and trip planner.
 Talking about and planning a trip is almost as good as going on one.
 So, one of my goals was to start a blog.
 If you are reading this now, well, you know, I have a blog.
-Check.
+I’ve also recently added the role of travel planner so I can plan trips for other travelers.

 In the few short years since I’ve had my blog, I’ve taken some epic road trips and woken up to some gorgeous views from my tent.
 I’ve been able to cross even more places off my bucket list.
 I’ve danced salsa in Cuba, saw the northern lights in Iceland and swam with whale sharks in Baja.